First, what we don't accept:

 - Sites that don't include substantial content that may be useful to a reader, whether it's written, video, cartoons or some other format

-- Sites the promote non-consent
+- Sites that promote non-consent

 - Sites that aren't sex positive